ViharDevalla/minikube-training/README.md

 Inbuilt modules used : `http` and `json`

-`http.server`
+`http.serve`
-This module is packaged within Python and is easily accessible to start a SimpleHTTPServer.
+This module is packaged within Python and is easily accessible to start a **SimpleHTTPServer**.

 *P.S.
 It can be used to host file directory for quick file transfer using `python3 -m http.server`*